 Computers and their associated technologies are vital tools in today's business and personal environments.
-Increasingly, individuals and organizations look to computers, networks, and decentralized knowledge bases, to optimize workflow, establish a presence in global markets, improve communication, and just generally maximize return on investment.
+Increasingly, individuals and organizations look to computers networks and decentralized knowledge bases, to optimize workflow, establish a presence in global markets, improve communication, and just generally maximize return on investment.
 This pervasive integration of computers and their associated technologies has led to an emergence of job opportunities in the creation, integration, and support of information technology systems and infrastructures.

 Ontario colleges of applied arts and technology offer a wide variety of information technology programs that prepare graduates for both existing and emerging opportunities in our society.
-At the heart of computing education provided to Ontario college students is the ability to think critically, solve problems, and acquire new skills quickly.
+At the heart of the information technology education provided to Ontario college students is the ability to think critically, solve problems, and acquire new skills quickly.
 While these abilities are practised and enhanced in the context of a particular expertise, they are also transportable, with a reasonable training period, to other areas of expertise involving computers and their associated technologies.

-Graduates of Computer Systems Technician Programs have acquired the expertise to support the use of computers, networks and cloud resources in many facets of our daily lives.
-As such, graduates are able to work individually or as part of a team to implement and maintain computing solutions that correspond to day-to-day requirements of individuals and organizations.
-From desktop support to maintaining network components, graduates work in a broad range of employment settings in a variety of sectors in both large and small organizations.
+Graduates of Computer Systems Technology Programs have acquired the expertise to support the use of computers, networks and cloud resources in many facets of our daily lives.
+As such, graduates are able to work individually or as part of a team to design and implement computing solutions that correspond to the day-to-day requirements of individuals and organizations.
+From monitoring network operations to maintaining system solutions, graduates work in a broad range of employment settings in a variety of sectors in both large and small organizations.

-Recently Computer Systems Technician graduates have been hired into the following positions including: user support technicians, computer network technicians, information systems analysts and consultants, system administrators, and network administrators.
+Recently Computer Systems Technology graduates have been hired into the following positions including: system administrators, technical support technologists, user support technicians, computer network technicians, information systems analysts and consultants, and computer network specialists.

-While the vocational learning outcomes for programs such as Computer Systems Technician articulate the depth and breadth of skills, knowledge, and attitudes required by graduates when entering the work force, individual college programs may choose to build on this standard by offering some degree of specialization.
+While the vocational learning outcomes for programs, such as Computer Systems Technology, articulate the depth and breadth of skills, knowledge, and attitudes required by graduates when entering the work force, individual college programs may choose to build on this standard by offering some degree of specialization.
 Irrespective of the specialization, graduates' learning is significantly enhanced by opportunities for as much practical experience as is feasible during their time in the program.
 There are many opportunities for graduates to pursue further educational qualifications; graduates may be granted credits towards a degree or certification through articulation agreements between the colleges and universities.
 Students should contact individual colleges for further details of a college's articulation agreements.